everthonnreis/hadoop-spark-install-shell-script/README.md

   - Memory: 4 GB

 #### Notes: The kernel configuration can be customized according to the resources you have.
 All you need to do is change the following options:
-Attention!
-Before the change, kill the open spark contexts.

 Swap the total number of cores and memory.